hncvj/wc-westpac-payway-with-recurring/readme.txt

 4. Set value for "Total Number of Payments" you want to take.
 Like you want Subscription for 3 Months or 3 weeks then you'll enter 3 there.
 5. Select "Frequency of Payments" Supported by Payway like Weekly, Fortnightly, Monthly, Quarterly, Six Monthly and Yearly.

+== Contribute ==

+You can contribute to this project on Github here: https://github.com/hncvj/woo-westpac-payway-payment-gateway-recurring

 == Donation ==

 If you liked my work and if this plugin fulfilled your needs, please donate via below link.